SystemsBiologyUniandes/OscillationsData/README.md

 ## Experimental data
 The Raw data obtained from image analysis can be found in the following files
-* RawDataAdder.cvs: Corresponds to the size along the time for 3 replicas of MG1655 k12 E. coli bacteria strains growing in M9+Glucose
+* "awDataAdder.cvs": Corresponds to the size along the time for 3 replicas of MG1655 k12 E. coli bacteria strains growing in M9+Glucose

-* rawdata.cvs: Corresponds to the size along the time for 3 replicas of MG1655 k12 E. coli bacteria strains growing in M9+Glycerol
+* "rawdata.cvs": Corresponds to the size along the time for 3 replicas of MG1655 k12 E. coli bacteria strains growing in M9+Glycerol

 The data are presented in a format similar to this: